 - Lukewarm running water

-Clean dentures help your breath stay pleasant.
+Clean dental plates help your breath stay pleasant.
 Here are quick tips for freshness:

 - Brush your tongue and gums each morning